yv1es/computer-vision-and-ai-for-autonomous-cars-notes/6 - Object Detection.md

 Then use the found matching to define the **final training loss $\mathcal{L}_{Hungarian}$**
 ![[Pasted image 20250201155823.png]]
-Notice that for the matching cost the prediction probability is not logged, to keep its value in the same range as the $\mathcal{L}_{box}$ regression loss.
+Notice that for the matching cost the prediction probability is not log-ed, to keep its value in the same range as the $\mathcal{L}_{box}$ regression loss.
 Then for the final training loss the log is added.

 ## Detection Transformer (DETR)